athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Witch.md

 ## Legendary SpellcasterLevel 19

-You’ve perfected your command of the magic your patron provides.
+You've perfected your command of the magic your patron provides.
 Your proficiency ranks for spell attack modifier and spell DC increase to legendary.

 ## Patron's GiftLevel 19

 Your patron grants you the power to command incredible works of magic.
 You gain a single 10th-rank spell slot and can prepare a spell in that slot using witch spellcasting.
-Unlike with other spell slots, you can’t use 10th-rank slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
-You don’t gain more 10th-rank spells as you level up, but you can take the [[Feats/Patron's Truth|Patron's Truth]] feat to gain a second slot.
+Unlike with other spell slots, you can't use 10th-rank slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
+You don't gain more 10th-rank spells as you level up, but you can take the [[Feats/Patron's Truth|Patron's Truth]] feat to gain a second slot.

 ## Patrons